Five-Year Review of the Effects of Amendment 80

 This document is a 5-year review of Amendment 80 to the Bering Sea/Aleutian Islands groundfish Fishery Management Plan.

-Because AM80 created a Limited Access Privilege Program (LAPP) as defined under the Magnuson-Stevens Fishery Conservation and Management Act (MSA), a formal and detailed review to determine progress in meeting the goals of the program and of the MSA is required.
+Because AM80 created a Limited Access Privilege Program as defined under the Magnuson-Stevens Fishery Conservation and Management Act (MSA), a formal and detailed review to determine progress in meeting the goals of the program and of the MSA is required.

 The remainder of this introduction contains a subsection that provides additional details regarding the requirements that a 5-year review be developed, and a subsection that provides the basis for inclusion of particular issues within the 5-year review.